mariarlima/behav-patterns/README.md

 # Discovering Behavioural Patterns Using Conversational Technology
-This repository contains the code for data analysis and publishing figures of the paper _Discovering Behavioural Patterns Using Conversational Technology for in-Home Health and Well-being Monitoring_, which can be accessed [here](https://ieeexplore.ieee.org/document/10168160).
+This repository contains the code for data analysis and publishing figures of the [paper](https://ieeexplore.ieee.org/document/10168160) _Discovering Behavioural Patterns Using Conversational Technology for in-Home Health and Well-being Monitoring_.

 ## Aim
 - This study aims to investigate the integration of conversational agents in smart environments.